 What are Project Management Skills?

-Project management is leading a team to complete a task within a given timeline.
+Project management leads a team to complete a task within a given timeline.
 This is why a successful project manager must have a combination of various technical and soft skills, as well as certain personality traits.
-Here are some top skills for project managers that ensure their success in every field.
+Below are some of the top skills for project managers that ensure their success in every field: